opentext/storyteller/docs/wasm/index.md

 The problem is that right no the /Emscripten/ is a 32-bit platform, so size_t is a 32-bit unsigned integer, `__POINTER_WIDTH__=32`, `__SIZEOF_LONG__=4` and `__LONG_MAX__` equals `2147483647L`.

-This is because of Javascript target, that limitation is not necessary when building to /WebAssembly/.
+This is because of *Javascript* target, that limitation is not necessary when building to *WebAssembly*.
 But so far we did not find a way to switch to a 64-bit build.

 ## Attempt #2 - Clang 6.0